nchidamb/CityConnectionAPI/README.md

 	http://localhost:8080/connected?origin=Boston				destination parameter is missing
 	http://localhost:8080/connected?destination=Boston			origin parameter is missing

+# Complexity of the Algorithm

+	Breadth First Traversal is the Algorithm used in this API to determine if the cities are connected.
+	The time complexity is O(V + E), when V is number of cities and E is number of connections.

 # Prerequisites to run the app
 	Java 8
 	Maven 3.x